Header Banner

 • If setup fails: Check that your brownstone has a C-wire, common wire, at the thermostat location, since older buildings sometimes lack this.

 3. Replace regular bulbs with smart ones in high-use areas.
-Focus on living room, bedroom, and kitchen fixtures first, since these rooms see the most daily activity.
+Focus on the living room, bedroom, and kitchen fixtures first, since these rooms see the most daily activity.

 • If you're renting: Stick to screw-in smart bulbs that don't require rewiring, and save original bulbs for move-out day.